benochi/reguru/README.md

 ##Testing

 Node is required for testing.
+Tests are stored in a folder called "tests" in the root folder.
 Reguru uses the react testing library for testing with v17.
 From the root directory:
 npm i
 node test